bizneo/attribrutex/README.md

   mix attribrutex.migrate <table_name>
   mix ecto.migrate
   ```
-  7. Add the field to the schema in your models (is important to set a
+  7. Add the field to the schema in your models:
-     default value):

   ```elixir
   field :custom_fields, :map, default: %{}